lingz/meteor-reactive-class/README.md

 their corresponding entry has changed.
 Objects are *not reinstantiated* when the corresponding collection record updates and therefore can maintain state.

-It also acts as an ORM over mongoDB and allows for simply changing fields in a natural way and calling `.update()` to reflect those changes on the DB.
+It also acts as a database wrapper over MongoDB and allows for simply changing fields in a natural way and calling `.update()` to reflect those changes on the DB.

 ## Example